pizzuhh/pizzeria/README.md

 For now the original client is supported.
 In order to create a client you must:
 - Generate RSA key pairs, 2048bit with RSA_PKCS1_PADDING
 - Generate unique UUID for the device (mustn't change)
-- Generate unique UUID for the session (should be diferent everytime, or not)
+- Generate unique UUID for the session (should be different every-time, or not)
 - Receive the public key from the server (if you want to support encryption)
 - Send the public key to the server (if you want to support encryption)
 ### ALL OF THESE MUST BE MANE IN THIS ORDER
 After that you need to create 3 threads:
 1. receiver (receive messages from the server)
 2. sender (send messages to the server)
-3. hearbeat (every second sned `HRT` packet to the server)
+3. heartbeat (every second send `HRT` packet to the server)

 # V2.5
 ## Added